fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v1.0.13/Get-AzureRmNetworkInterface.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmNetworkInterface** cmdlet gets an azure_2 network interface or a list of azure_2 network interfaces in a resource group.
+The **Get-AzureRmNetworkInterface** cmdlet gets an Azure network interface or a list of Azure network interfaces in a resource group.

 ## EXAMPLES